cyocum/cyocum.github.io/_posts/2020-06-20-Basic-Querying.md

 This passage is an origin legend and etymological narrative for the Ulster kin-group of Dál nAraide, whose kingdom was located to the east of that of Cíannachta Glinne Geimen, stretching from Mag nEilne, on the north coast between the [River Bush](https://www.logainm.ie/116127.aspx ) and the [River Bann](https://www.logainm.ie/1165494.aspx), down to [Lough Neagh](https://www.logainm.ie/1166400.aspx).
 They were a major power in Ulster in middle of the first millennium.
 Genealogically, according to this text, they are rooted in the north, descending from the Ulster Cycle hero, Conall Cernach.
 However, like the Cíannachta, their story is also linked via etymology in to that of Cormac mac Airt (= Cormac, grandson of Conn) and the legendary kingship of Ireland, which in turn connects them to far-off Munster.
 The compilation of genealogical collections as we have them was, after all, part of the developing national pseudo-history of Ireland, in which the idea of an island-wide kingship was key.

 Araide Bibre, our satirist, is the linchpin of the etymological, 'national' side of this narrative.
 The significance of him being a satirist is unclear.
 It does not mean that he was ignoble, however.
 Satire was the inverse of praise poetry in early Ireland but still took place in the context of elite politics, supposedly within a regulatory framework.
-For a detailed recent study, see Roisín McLoughlin's _[Early Irish Satire](http://www.worldcat.org/oclc/495267258)_.
-A satirist, whatever the term's modern connotations, would have been very much part of the establishment, even though illegitimate use of satire appears to have been a concern among jurists.
+For a detailed recent study, see Roisin McLaughlin's _[Early Irish Satire](http://www.worldcat.org/oclc/495267258)_.
+A satirist, whatever the term's modern connotations, would have been very much part of the establishment, even though illegitimate use of satire appears to have been a concern among jurists (see _[Early Irish Satire](http://www.worldcat.org/oclc/495267258)_, pp. 3-8).

 In Text 3, Araide Bibre, is clearly male.
 He is denoted with the masculine pronoun, _sé_, and he has a wife, Cairech.
 She is the one who actually fosters Fiacha.
 Elsewhere, however, Araide Bibre appears as a woman and as Fiacha's fostermother. '[A fhir thall tríallus in scél](https://archive.org/details/zeitschriftfrc13meyeuoft/page/2/mode/2up)', which consists almost entirely of questions relating to Irish legendary history, poses the following ([stanza 22](https://archive.org/details/zeitschriftfrc13meyeuoft/page/6/mode/2up), translation my own):